2007 Houston Astros season: May

-Pence connected for a grand slam on May 5 for his first MLB home run, off a Dennis Dove offering, with the blast at Busch Stadium.
+Hunter Pence connected for his first grand slam on May 5—also his first MLB home run—off a Dennis Dove offering, with the blast at Busch Stadium.
 Hit in the top of the eight inning, it scored Chris Burke, Orlando Palmeiro and Luke Scott.
 The Astros' lead swelled to 13–0 over the St. Louis Cardinals.
+In spite of ample offense, Pence's was Houston's lone home run.
+Houston went 8-for-17 with runners in scoring position.
+Luke Scott doubled twice (8), Carlos Lee (6), Brad Ausmus (6), and Mark Loretta (3) each doubled and Lee had three RBI.
+Matt Albers (1–1) tossed 7 1/3 innings for Houston, scattering three hits, to earn his first Major League victory.
+The was Loretta's second four-hit bout with Houston and 20th overall in his career.

 On May 9, 40-year-old Houston native Woody Williams got his first win in his eighth appearance in an Astros uniform.
 He had carved out a 14-year career with three different clubs prior to signing with the Astros during the offseason.
 Williams assisted his own cause by blooping a single into right field for the game-winning run batted in (RBI) to decide a 3–2 score over the Cincinnati Reds.

 In backing up Roy Oswalt on May 12, Craig Biggio smashed his 647th double to pass Carl Yastrzemski into seventh place all-time in major league history.
 Meanwhile, Houston cruised to a 10–4 victory over the Arizona Diamondbacks.